Skip to Main Content

 There are a number of reasons why you would not find a book on the shelf.
 It is important to ask for assistance from Library staff.

 Some of the reasons why you might not find a book on the shelf include the following:

 There are a number of ways to borrow library material.
-As an open distance learning library, the Unisa Library accommodates both the student who can visit the Library in person and the student who cannot come into the Library to borrow a book.
+As an open distance learning library, the Unisa Library accommodates both the student who can visit the Library in person and the student who cannot come to the Library to borrow books.

 It is always helpful to attend a hands-on library training session to acquire basic library skills.